JNPRAutomate/network_anomalies_automated_remediation_with_appformix_northstar_saltstack/README.md

 ```

 So:
 - the Salt master is listening webhooks on port 5001.
 It generates equivalents ZMQ messages to the event bus
 - runners are in the directory ```/srv/runners``` on the Salt master
-    - pillars (humans defined variables) are in the gitlab repository ```nora_ops/network_parameters``` (root/password, master branch)
+- pillars (humans defined variables) are in the gitlab repository ```nora_ops/network_parameters```

 ## Update the Salt external pillars